WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 > - **Challenge** 14 (11,500 XP) <!-- Proficiency Bonus +5 -->
 > ___
 >
 > ***Aloof Nature*** The lich always hovers 5 feet above any surface below it.
 It only thouches the ground if it chooses to and it isn't impeded by terrain features.
-Addinitally liquids below the lich start to cool down causeing them to turn solid, solid surfaces start to grow rime instead.
+Additionally the lich chills the area sorroundings it causing any surface to slowly freeze over.
 >
 > ***Ice Shield.*** The lich has a magical ward that has 48 (half its hp) hit points.
 Whenever the lich takes damage, the ward takes the damage instead.
 If the ward is reduced to 0 hit points, the lich takes any remaining damage.
 When the lich casts spell that deals cold damage of 1st level or higher, the ward regains a number of hit points equal to twice the level of the spell.
 Additionally a creature that touches the ice shield takes 11 (2d10) cold damage.
 >